On the VC-Dimension of Binary Codes: Lower Bounds

 \begin{fact} Let $S$ be the collection of all codewords in the Hamming cube $\{0,1\}^n$ that has at most $dn$ switches.
-Then the VC-dimension of $S$ or any subset of $S$ is at most $dn+1$. \end{fact}
+Then the VC-dimension of $S$ or any subset of $S$ is at most $dn+1$. \end{fact} {\blue \begin{proof} Let $I$ be any $dn+2$ coordinates.
+Let $\bfc$ be a length-($dn+2$) vector such that $c_i=0$ for odd $i\in\{1,2,\dots,dn+2\}$ and $c_i=1$ for even $i\in\{1,2,\dots,dn+2\}$.
+Then the number of switches of $\bfc$ is $dn+1$.
+Hence the projection of $S$ onto these coordinates $S|_{I}$ does not contain $\bfc$, therefore $S$ does not shatter $I$.
+This concludes our proof. \end{proof} }

 We refer to an $(S,M,\delta n)$-code as a subset of $S$ with size $M$ and minimum distance at least $\delta n$.
-We will prove a GV type bound for such $(S,M,\delta n)$-codes, and thus get a lower bound for $C(d,\delta)$.
-Our proof relies on a generalized GV bound provided by Kolesnik and Krachkovsky~\cite{KolesnikKrachkovsky1991}, and follows the same line of reasoning as in Sections III-V of~\cite{MarcusRoth1992}, where Marcus and Roth developped an improved GV bound for constrained systems based on stationary Markov chains.
+We will prove a GV-type bound for such $(S,M,\delta n)$-codes, and thus get a lower bound for $C(d,\delta)$.
+Our proof relies on a generalized GV bound provided by Kolesnik and Krachkovsky~\cite{KolesnikKrachkovsky1991}, and follows the same line of reasoning as in Sections III-V of~\cite{MarcusRoth1992}, where Marcus and Roth developed an improved GV bound for constrained systems based on stationary Markov chains.

 \begin{lemma}\cite[Lemma 1]{KolesnikKrachkovsky1991} Let $S$ be a subset of $\{0,1\}^n$.
 Then there exists an $(S,M,\delta n)$-code such that

 where

 \end{lemma}